juliarnoldd/zolan/_posts/2018-05-29-welcome-to-jekyll.markdown

 This can be seen in many ways around Mosuo society, with women having economic independence, control over property and wealth, and even personal autonomy in choosing a partner as marriage is not pressured upon them.
 They also hold more central roles in religious and spiritual practices – something that is traditionally reserved for monks.

-Therefore, we see resistance to traditional gender roles in Mosuo society through their ability to empower women.
+And so, we see resistance to traditional gender roles in Mosuo society through their ability to empower women.
 While they do engage in Tibetan Buddhist traditions, their ability to maintain their own customs of women in control over family structures, property and spiritual practices, shows their strength in community values and is a clear representation of why they have survived for so long